MostAwesomeDude/darklight/README.rst

 To Do
 -----

-This list is largely just for Corbin, because the license isn't clear yet!
+This list is largely just for Corbin.

-Fix the license.
-For good.
-Either MIT/X11 or GPL3.
-The former might be better since it'd be nice to be in Twisted someday.

 The GUI needs to be finished.

-Search needs to be added back to the protocol.
-This depends on privs.

-We need privs for users.
-At least search needs to be a special priv beyond basic login rights.
+Any of them.